SOA Exam SRM Study Guide (2026)

 5. Decision Trees and Cluster Analysis (10 to 15%)

 Classification and regression trees (CART), pruning, random forests, bagging.
-K-means clustering, hierarchical clustering, and evaluation of cluster quality.
+K-means clustering, hierarchical clustering, and how to evaluate cluster quality.

-Candidates who studied machine learning in school sometimes rush through GLMs, thinking logistic regression is "easy."
-The exam tests GLMs at a depth that goes beyond what many intro ML courses cover.
-You need to understand deviance residuals, link function selection, and overdispersion diagnostics, not just how to fit a model.
+Candidates who studied machine learning in school sometimes blow through GLMs, figuring logistic regression is "easy."
+The exam tests GLMs at a depth that goes past most intro ML courses.
+You need deviance residuals, link function selection, and overdispersion diagnostics, not just the ability to fit a model.

 The ISLR Advantage

 The primary reference text for Exam SRM is An Introduction to Statistical Learning (ISLR) by James, Witten, Hastie, and Tibshirani.
 The book is freely available from the authors' website.
-This is a significant advantage over other actuarial exams where the reference texts cost $100+.
+That is a real edge over other actuarial exams, where the reference texts run $100+.

 ISLR is well-written and accessible.
-If you read it carefully and work through the conceptual exercises, you will have solid coverage of most Exam SRM topics.
-The main gap is that ISLR does not cover GLMs in the depth the SOA requires, so you need supplementary material for that topic.
+Read it carefully, work the conceptual exercises, and you will have solid coverage of most Exam SRM topics.
+The one gap: ISLR does not cover GLMs to the depth the SOA wants, so plan on supplementary material there.

 Study Timeline (13 Weeks)